 - SA legislation: Continue reading the information on our Long Service Leave pages.

-- Award or agreement: Search the Fair Work Commission's Award database or the Agreement database to find details of your long service leave provisions.
+- Award or agreement: Search the Fair Work Commission's Award database (external site) (external site) or the Agreement database (external site) (external site) to find details of your long service leave provisions.

-- Portable long service leave: Contact Portable Long Service Leave.
+- Portable long service leave: Contact Portable Long Service Leave (external site) (external site).

 Questions about your long service leave?

-Step 3 (for employees only): If you are a worker and are in a disagreement with your employer regarding long service leave, please complete and submit the Claim form: Long service leave to lodge a claim with your employer.
+For employees only: If you are a worker and are in a disagreement with your employer regarding long service leave, please submit a Long Service Leave claim form (external site) (external site).